criticalmiind/UET-chatbot-khidmat-markaz/README.md

 ## Project Setup:
 1. Clone Project From Github: ```https://github.com/criticalmiind/UET-chatbot-khidmat-markaz.git```
 2. cd project directory ``` cd  UET-chatbot-khidmat-markaz ```
-3. execute commands one by one to run project:
+3. execute commands one by one to install dependancies:
     ```bash
     npm install # install packages
     react-native link # link libraries

+    # For IOS dependancies
     cd ios && pod install && cd ../ # goto ios folder and install pod packages if you want to run ios
+    ```

+## Run Project:
+1. Follow instraction to run project:
+    ```bash
+    npm run start # run packager in terminal and then open new terminal
+    # To Run Project on Android:
+    # Open android Studio and run emulator and then execute:
     npm run android # run project on android device or simulator

+    # To Run Project on IOS:
     npm run ios # run project on ios device or simulator
     ```